-- Status: Includes options for displaying general switch information, management address data, port status, port and trunk group statistics, MAC addresses detected on each port or VLAN, and STP, IGMP, and VLAN data. - Counters: Display details of traffic volume on individual ports. - Event Log: Lists switch operating events (Using the Event Log for troubleshooting switch problems on page 431). - Alert Log: Lists network occurrences detected by the switch-in the System > Logging screen of the WebAgent. - Configurable trap receivers: Uses SNMP to enable management stations on your network to receive SNMP traps from the switch. - Port monitoring (mirroring): Copy all traffic from the specified ports to a designated monitoring port.
+- Status: Includes options for displaying general switch information, management address data, port status, port and trunk group statistics, MAC addresses detected on each port or VLAN, and STP, IGMP, and VLAN data. - Counters: Display details of traffic volume on individual ports. - Event Log: Lists switch operating events (Using the Event Log for troubleshooting switch problems on page 313). - Alert Log: Lists network occurrences detected by the switch-in the System > Logging screen of the WebAgent. - Configurable trap receivers: Uses SNMP to enable management stations on your network to receive SNMP traps from the switch. - · Port monitoring (mirroring): Copy all traffic from the specified ports to a designated monitoring port. - Chassis Locator LED: The blue Locator LED lights up when you enter the chassislocate command.

-Link test and ping test-analysis tools in troubleshooting situations-are described in Troubleshooting on page 403.
-See Diagnostic tools on page 470.
+NOTE: Link test and ping test-analysis tools in troubleshooting situations-are described in Troubleshooting on page 288.
+See Diagnostic tools on page 350.